 How to Set Up a VPN in Windows 10

-It’s rumored that, instead of developing future versions of Windows, Microsoft has decided to make Windows 10 the last version of the operating system.
-Microsoft aims to improve upon and better secure Windows 10 (which has had numerous security flaws), as opposed to developing future versions of the popular software used by many.
+It’s rumored that instead of developing future versions of Windows, Microsoft has decided to make Windows 10 the last version of its operating system.
+Microsoft aims to improve upon and better secure Windows 10 (which has had numerous security flaws), instead of developing future versions of the popular software.
+Now, because of Windows 10’s security flaws (and features), a lot more users have started looking into ways to protect their computer’s privacy.

-Regardless, you’re probably better off investing in a VPN (virtual private network) service for your Windows computer.
-Security flaws or not, you also don’t want hackers and other malicious software or programs invading your personal computer.
+However Windows 10 develops in the future, you’re probably better off investing in a VPN (virtual private network) service for your Windows computer.
+Security flaws or not, you don’t want hackers and other malicious software or programs invading your personal computer.
 Using a VPN makes your computer—and what you do with it—anonymous.
 It also keeps you and your activities from being tracked.
+We go into more detail about the ins and outs of VPNs in general here.

 When you’ve made your choice as to which VPN service you’d like to protect your Windows 10 computer, you’ll need to do a few things to get it set up.
 Don’t worry—this is where we step in to guide you along the way.